 One tablespoon of nut butter will provide around 100 calories, 8 grams of unsaturated fat, and 4 grams of protein.

 Kids need good sources of healthy fats for their growth and development.
-Certain oils - like extra virgin olive oil - are a great option for toddlers who need to gain weight.
+Certain oils - like extra virgin olive oil - are a great option to help toddlers gain weight.

 Olive oil can be used to drizzle over roasted or steamed vegetables or fresh salad and even mixed into foods like oatmeal, yogurt, smoothies, soups, hummus, or applesauce.